ITNOG/pretino/README.md

 # Pretino

-Pretino is a web frontend for Pretix API for the ITNOG events.
+Pretino is a web frontend for the Pretix API for the ITNOG events.

 ## Configuration
  - PRETINO_ORGANIZER: Organizer name as set on Pretix